 December 17th, 1869, Jesse James robbed a bank in Gallatin, Missouri and killed the cashier.
 While it was far from his first act of violence, this event changed the course of his life forever.
-In the days following the robbery, authorities officially declared him an outlaw, and offered rewards for the capture of Jesse and his brother Frank.
-Jesse eluded capture for many more years, before a fellow gang member fatally shot him in a bid to claim the reward money.
-But there was always speculation that another man was killed in his place, until DNA testing finally put those rumours to rest.
+In the days following the robbery, authorities officially declared him an outlaw.
+Rewards were offered for the capture of Jesse and his brother Frank.
+Jesse eluded capture for many more years.
+Then one day, he was fatally shot by a fellow gang member, in a bid to claim the reward money.
+But, there was always speculation that another man was killed in his place, until DNA testing finally put those rumors to rest.

 Jesse Woodson James was many things.
 He was an American outlaw, a guerrilla, a bank robber, a train robber and the leader of the James-Younger gang.
 Jesse’s life of crime may have been precipitated by his brother Frank’s involvement in the American civil war.
 As the story goes, a teenage Jesse was ambushed at their farm by Union militiamen looking for Frank.

 At the age of 16, Jesse followed his brother’s footsteps and joined the “bushwacker” group of Pro-Confederate guerrillas, and was involved in many atrocities and murders.
 After the war ended, Jesse and Frank took part in numerous bank and train robberies as members of several gangs.
 Some claim Jesse was a modern day Robin Hood.
 But there was no evidence at all to show that he “stole from the rich and gave to the poor.”

 Even with a $10,000 price tag of his head and at least two life-threatening chest injuries, Jesse managed to evade capture and death until 1882.
 He was finally killed by Robert Ford, a member of his own gang.